ronitebul1211/Type-Script_Net-Ninja-Course/summery.md

 the variable type will be HTMLAnchorElement by default thanks to TS compiler.
 when a class name or id used to query element, his type will be Element,
 to cast it specific type use as operator with element type -> as HTMLAnchorElement.

+## Classes

+use typescript to define a class variable type in the declaration and when passed into the constructor,
+ the class can be used as a type of variable as object/array definition type.